G. F. HARP WORKSHOP

 > Adjusting to musical playability.

 Many antique harps arrive in my workshop in a condition similar to this: the polish has accumulated dirt over decades, and the brass has tarnished, often because its protective lacquer was rubbed off in an attempt at cleaning.

-Cleaning and reviving the polish and re-burnishing the brass plates are a major part of surface restoration.
+Cleaning and reviving the polish and re-burnishing the brass plates are primary aspects of surface restoration.

 A dramatic case - sadly, not uncommon: the harp fell over and broke its neck...